clio-janelia/clio_website/documentation/README.md

 The purpose of Clio is to provide an ecosystem to facilitate application-agnostic analysis and hypothesis generation in multi-terabyte image datasets.
-Since deploying state of the art machine learning strategies to a new dataset remains an active area of research, a key feature of Clio is to provide a set of goal-invariant tools that will faciliate general purpose analysis and collaboration.
+Since deploying state of the art machine learning strategies to a new dataset remains an active area of research, a key feature of Clio is to provide a set of goal-invariant tools that will facilitate general purpose analysis and collaboration.
 The Clio ecosystem includes UI tools to enable low-level exploration and annotation in the dataset.

 Clio does not aim to provide state-of-the-art algorithms for object classification and segmentation but it does provide tools that leverage them.
-As this ecosystem matures, the goal is to provide users the ability to perform interactive object prediction and reuse pre-trained classifiers to faciliate "first pass" analysis of the dataset.
+As this ecosystem matures, the goal is to provide users the ability to perform interactive object prediction and reuse pre-trained classifiers to facilitate "first pass" analysis of the dataset.
 The motivation is that Clio can allow users to form initial hypotheses in the dataset and then follow those insights with more rigor.
 For users familiar with the EM connectomics and the [neuprint](https://neuprint.janelia.org) ecosystem, Clio can be considered as a complementary, lower-level entry point into EM data.